O-Thadd/Cripe-API-Doc/API Documentation.md

 - **Parameters:**
   - **postId:** id of a post. provide this to get a particular post
   - **posterId:** id of user. provide this to get posts by a particular user.
-  - **parentPostId:** id of a post. provide this to get responses/replies to a post.
+  - **parent_postId:** id of a post. provide this to get responses/replies to a post.
-  - **lastPostTimestamp:** _(Number)_ Timestamp of the last post in the previously returned posts. use after the 1st request to get more results.
+  - **last_post_timestamp:** _(Number)_ Timestamp of the last post in the previously returned posts. use after the 1st request to get more results.
 See [pagination](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#pagination)
-  - **lastPostId:** same use-case as lastTimestamp. the postId of the last post in the previous request.
+  - **last_postId:** same use-case as lastTimestamp. the postId of the last post in the previous request.
   - **requesterId:** id of requester.
 Used to tailor response to requester.
 Such as indicating posts previously flamed, or polls already voted in
 - **Constraints:**
   - when postId is provided; posterId, parentPostId, lastPostId or lastPostTimestamp should not be provided